WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   1. adjective: not having or showing awareness or understanding of the facts. 没有或没表现出对事实的认识或理解。

+- union

+  1. noun: the action or fact of joining or being joined, especially in a political context.

+     _"he was opposed to closer political or economic union with Europe"_

+  2. noun: a club, society, or association formed by people with a common interest or purpose.

+     _"members of the Students' Union"_

+     - an organized association of workers formed to protect and further their rights and interests; a labor union.

+       _"the National Farmers' Union"_

+  3. noun: a political unit consisting of a number of states or provinces with the same central government.

+  4. noun(MATHEMATICS): the set that comprises all the elements (and no others) contained in any of two or more given sets.

+  5. noun: a pipe coupling.

+  6. noun: a part of a flag with an emblem symbolizing national union, typically occupying the upper corner next to the staff.

+  7. noun: a fabric made of two or more different yarns, typically cotton and linen or silk.

+  8. noun(US): a building at a college or university used by students for recreation and other nonacademic activities.

+- unionist

+  1. noun: a member of a labor union.

+     - an advocate or supporter of labor unions.

+  2. noun: a person in Northern Ireland, especially a member of a political party, supporting or advocating union with Great Britain.

+     - a person who opposed secession during the Civil War.

 - unison

   1. noun: simultaneous performance or utterance of action or speech. 动作或语言的同时表现或表达。